-One issue that annoys me is that the word “transgender” or “trans woman” is used as keywords in articles in very strategic places to validate and catch both Google and the reader's eye.
+One issue that is frustrating is that the word “transgender” or “trans woman” is used as keywords in articles in very strategic places to validate and catch both Google and the reader's eye.
 The reader, of course, is unlikely to be aware of Debbie’s history.

 Debbie (apparently) transitioned in 2012 and works as a teacher.
 She (I assume that is the correct pronoun) deeply upset trans women and our allies across the UK, by wearing a T-shirt in 2019 with the words “Trans Women are Men” causing colossal offence.

-I see it as an insult to me personally, and indeed other trans women who like me has “f” firmly printed in our passports.
+We see it as an insult as indeed do other trans women who like me have “f” firmly printed in our passports.
 As it happens, Debbie Hayton has a passport with “f” marked in it too.
 She told us that by a tweet on the 25th November 2020.

 To be honest, the rest of my community and I are very confused.

 We see that image of that T-shirt saying trans women are men (“m”) - and then soon afterwards, Debbie says she has an “f” in her passport.
-Then a few days ago, Debbie wrote this in the Spectator:
+Sometime back, Debbie wrote this in the Spectator:

 "As a trans woman, who also happens to be a science teacher, I know that trans women are most definitely male".

 Now I am sure you get my gist.
 A male to female transition, then that T-shirt - then the passport- then the article in The Spectator.
 All very contradictory.
 Debbie may well be talking about biological sex - but all the trans people I know (and I know hundreds) talk about gender, not sex.

 We determine sex in society by gender expression - we dont ask to look at other people's genitals.